t4rra/CCStopper/README.md

 - [Known Issues](#known-issues)
 - [Disclaimer/Notice](#disclaimernotice)

-## v1.2.1 Changelog
+## v1.2.2 Changelog
-- Fixed multiple exit inputs to exit bug
-- Updated hosts block
-  - Added an updater; it will update from hosts.txt from the data branch
+- Updated user messages in `RemoveAGS.ps1` to be more descriptive
+- Firewall names are more descriptive
-  - removes the need to update CCStopper as a whole to update the hosts blocklist
+  - to update them, run the `Firewall Block` option again.
-- Renamed the credit card trial patch to "Firewall Blocks"
-- Documentation Update
-  - Removed project board (too lazy to update it)
-  - Removed discussions (again, too lazy to check it, use the issues section instead)
 ###### Read previous changelogs from [the releases](https://github.com/eaaasun/CCStopper/releases) <!-- omit in toc -->